What Is The Rental Exchange?

-The Rental Exchange is a way for tenants’ rent payments to be counted towards their credit score in a similar way to mortgage payments for homeowners, this can help tenants with the challenges they face in everyday life, such as getting a better tariff for a bill, attaining affordable credit when they need a loan, or proving their identity.
+The Rental Exchange is a way for tenants’ rent payments to be counted towards their credit score in a similar way to mortgage payments are for homeowners.
+The aim is to help tenants with the challenges they face in everyday life, such as getting a better tariff for a bill, attaining affordable credit when they need a loan, or proving their identity.

-It will help landlords and housing providers to identify those tenants who are committed to paying their rent payments on time.
-By identifying these customers it can give you the chance to enter into long-term relationships and create transparency between you and your tenants.
+In addition to helping individual’s build up their credit score, the Rental Exchange will help landlords and housing providers identify tenants who are committed to paying their rent payments on time.
+By identifying these customers, it can give you the chance to enter into long-term relationships and create transparency between you and your tenants.

 How do I get involved?

-To get involved in The Rental Exchange , simply fill out our contact form and our team will be in touch.
+To get involved with The Rental Exchange, simply fill out our contact form and our team will be in touch.